 What are the labia?

-The labia are the ‘lips’ on the outside of your genitals (vulva).
+The labia are the ‘lips’ on the outside of the genitals (vulva).
 They protect the clitoris, vagina and urethra and become engorged during sexual activity.

 There are 2 pairs of labia — the lips on the outside of the vagina, known as the labia majora, and the folds of skin on the inside that lead to the vagina, called the labia minora.

 The size, shape and colour of the labia are different in every woman.
 One lip can be a different shape or size from the other.
-There’s no need to worry though — you can see how much normal labia vary by visiting the Labia Library.
+There’s no need to worry about the shape and size of your labia — you can see how much normal labia vary by visiting the Labia Library.

 The labia are a very sensitive part of the body and can develop lumps, rashes, cysts and ingrown hairs.